optimizely/optimizely-edge-agent/critical-testing-project/scripts/validation/config-parity-fix-summary.md

 - 'body' for request body data

 However, the code was using:
-- 'headers' (plural) for HTTP headers
+- 'header' (plural) for HTTP headers
 - 'queryParams' for query parameters
 - 'body' was correct

 This normalization is now handled in the `setConfigValue` method.
-Any source value like 'headers' is automatically normalized to 'header', and 'queryParams' is normalized to 'query'.
+Any source value like 'header' is automatically normalized to 'header', and 'queryParams' is normalized to 'query'.

 ### 2. Duplicate Function Implementations